-Additional inter-model spread in the Mediterranean track density may be explained 153 by considering the biases in Greenland blocking frequency (Fig. 3d).
-The correlation is 154 large, but, in contrast to what is found for European blocking, the regression line has an 155 intercept different from zero.
-Therefore, a good representation of Greenland blocking is 156 not a sufficient condition for capturing the Mediterranean cyclone track density, whose 157 mean bias is associated to the underestimation of European blocking frequency (Fig. 3c).
-158 The result that blocking and track density biases are to a large extent the same bias is 159 only found for the European blocking in DJF.
-Elsewhere, either the association between 160 blocking and track density biases is small or the regression pattern does not project on the 161 mean track density bias.
-The case of the North Pacific in JJA, where the blocking-track 162 density association is large (see Fig. 2f), is explored in the auxiliary material.
-There we 163 show that models with smaller biases in North Pacific blocking frequency tend to overesti-164 mate track density at high latitudes and underestimate it at lower latitudes.
-This suggests 165 that other processes may be affecting the representation of North Pacific JJA track density 166 and blocking.
-One possible hypothesis is that the mean negative track density bias in the 167 South-Western North Pacific might be more related with the representation of tropical 168 Pacific convection and the subtropical jet than with high latitude blocking.
-169
+associated to the underestimation of European blocking frequency (Figure 3c).

+[24] The result that blocking and track density biases are to a large extent the same bias is only found for the European blocking in DJF.
+Elsewhere, either the association between blocking and track density biases is small, or the regression pattern does not project on the mean track density bias.
+The case of the North Pacific in JJA, where the blocking-track density association is large (see Figure 2f), is explored in the supporting information.
+There we show that models with smaller biases in North Pacific blocking frequency tend to overestimate track density at high latitudes and underestimate it at lower latitudes.
+This suggests that other processes may be affecting the representation of North Pacific JJA track density and blocking.
+One possible hypothesis is that the mean negative track density bias in the southwestern North Pacific might be more related with the representation of tropical Pacific convection and the subtropical jet than with high-latitude blocking.

-6. Conclusions and discussion
+6. Conclusions and Discussion

-The extent that the simulated extratropical cyclone track density and blocking frequency are associated in the NH winter (DJF) and summer (JJA) as they are in the natural variability has been explored in 12 CMIP5 models.
+[25] The extent that the simulated extratropical cyclone track density and blocking frequency are associated in the NH winter (DJF) and summer (JJA) as they are in the natural variability has been explored in 12 CMIP5 models.
 The results show that while such associations occur in some regions and seasons, they do not occur in others.

-Strong relationships between the biases in extratropical cyclone track density and blocking frequency consistent with those found in the natural variability have been detected for the European blocking in DJF, and for the North Pacific blocking in JJA.
-Models with more frequent North Pacific blocking in summer tend to have more southward displaced North Pacific storm track.
-Instead, the models with more frequent winter European blocking tend to have more cyclones in the Norwegian and Mediterranean seas, and less cyclones in Western and Central Europe.
+[26] Strong relationships between the biases in extratropical cyclone track density and blocking frequency consistent with those found in the natural variability have been detected for the European blocking in DJF and for the North Pacific blocking in JJA.
+Models with more frequent North Pacific blocking in summer tend to have more southward-displaced North Pacific storm track.
+Instead, the models with more frequent winter European blocking tend to have more cyclones in the Norwegian and Mediterranean Seas and less cyclones in western and central Europe.

-181 Despite the known associations between blocking and extratropical cyclones in the nat-182 ural variability, only weak relationships are found for the European blocking in JJA and 183 for the North Pacific in DJF.
-These different regional and seasonal behaviours are con-184 sistent with the inland shift of European blocking in JJA and, potentially, with a larger 185 influence of biases in the tropical Pacific convection on the North Pacific storm track in 186 DJF.
+[27] Despite the known associations between blocking and extratropical cyclones in the natural variability, only weak relationships are found for the European blocking in JJA and for the North Pacific in DJF.
+These different regional and seasonal behaviors are consistent with the inland shift of European blocking in JJA and, potentially, with a larger influence of biases in the tropical Pacific convection on the North Pacific storm track in DJF.

-Furthermore, we have shown that small biases in blocking frequency are not necessar-187 ily linked to small biases in the cyclone track density, supporting the idea that distinct 188 processes may be responsible for the biases in storm track or blocking behaviour.
-The 189 exception to this has been found for Europe in DJF, where the CMIP5 tendency to un-190 derestimate extratropical cyclones in the Norwegian and Mediterranean seas (i.e. the too 191 zonal North Atlantic storm track) and to underestimate European blocking can be con-192 sidered two different aspects of the same climate model bias.
-If models were improved 193 to get a better representation of European blocking it can be expected that extratropical 194 cyclone density across the whole of Europe would also improve.
-Finally, there is also 195 some evidence that models with stronger cyclones upstream tend to have higher Euro-196 pean blocking frequency (not shown), but understanding this relationship requires further 197 investigation.
-198
+[28] Furthermore, we have shown that small biases in blocking frequency are not necessarily linked to small biases in the cyclone track density, supporting the idea that distinct processes may be responsible for the biases in storm track or blocking behavior.
+The exception to this has been found for Europe in DJF, where the CMIP5 tendency to underestimate extratropical cyclones in the Norwegian and Mediterranean Seas (i.e., the too zonal North Atlantic storm track) and to underestimate European blocking can be considered two different aspects of the same climate model bias.
+If models were improved to get a better representation of European blocking, it can be expected that extratropical cyclone density across the whole of Europe would also improve.
+Finally, there is also some evidence that models with stronger cyclones upstream tend to have higher European blocking frequency (not shown), but understanding this relationship requires further investigation.